 New Hampshire is one of the only state that does not require auto insurance.
 However, drivers in the Granite State must demonstrate that they have the financial resources to cover damages if they’re involved in an accident.

 In Virginia, according to the state’s department of motor vehicles, you need to prove a vehicle is insured in order to get license plates.
 But you can pay a $500 uninsured motor vehicle fee that lets you drive an uninsured vehicle.
 However, you do so at your own risk.

-Every state requires that you meet financial responsibility requirements through insurance, a bond or some other approved means that show you are able to pay if you cause damages to another person or property in an automobile accident.
+The bottom line is that every state requires that you meet financial responsibility requirements through insurance, a bond or some other approved means that show you are able to pay if you cause damages to another person or property in an automobile accident.

-Almost every state requires you to have bodily injury liability insurance to pay for the treatment of anyone you injure; other states operating under no-fault laws will you require that you carry personal injury protection to pay for your own injuries.
+Almost every state requires you to have bodily injury liability insurance to pay for the treatment of anyone you injure; other states operating under no-fault laws will require that you carry personal injury protection to pay for your own injuries.
 You usually will be required to buy property damage liability insurance to repair the vehicles of anyone you hit.